octimot/StoryToolkitAI/docs/architecture/tk-engine-boundary.md

 - removed callback and action-event compatibility paths do not return;
 - processing does not read command-line policy from `sys.argv` or retained `cli_args`;
 - named event factories and reviewed direct event producers use simple payload data;
+- nested event payload mutation is isolated between listeners and from the producer;
 - importing and constructing the runtime boundary does not load or start Tkinter, CustomTkinter or `storytoolkitai.ui`;
 - `receive_engine_event(...)`, the listener registered with the engine, only accepts or rejects an event and writes accepted events to the thread-safe inbox.